flant/shell-operator/README.md

 __onKubernetesEvent__

-This binding defines a subset of Kubernetes objects that Shell-operator will monitor and a [jq](https://github.com/stedolan/jq/) filter for their properties.
+This binding defines a subset of Kubernetes objects that Shell-operator will monitor and a [jq](https://github.com/stedolan/jq/) expression to filter their properties.
 Read more about `onKubernetesEvent` bindings [here](HOOKS.md#onKubernetesEvent).

 Example of `hook --config`: